-Microsoft Access or Excel are easily accessible tools you can use to create a catalogue.
-However, they are not ideal as it involves copying and pasting individual fields from the source catalogue record into the Access or Excel field.
+Microsoft Excel is an easily accessible tool you can use to create a catalogue.
+However, it is not ideal as it involves copying and pasting individual fields from the source catalogue record into the Excel field.

 There are several products which allow you to import the entire record.
 Some examples of free and inexpensive commercial products available online include: